-(2) An amateur station must not be operated if its operation causes interference to radiocommunications services because of transmissions that:
+(2) An amateur station must not be operated if its operation causes interference to radiocommunications because of transmissions that:

-(a) vary from the nominal frequency; or
+(a) vary from a frequency on which the station is authorised to operate; or

-(b) have key impact emissions as a side-effect of morse code transmission; or
+(b) have key impact emissions as a side-effect of Morse code transmission; or

 (c) contain harmonics; or

-(d) make other inessential emissions.
+(d) causes an emission outside the necessary bandwidth of the transmission.

-(3) As far as is reasonably practicable, an amateur station must be erected, fixed, placed and used in a way that avoids interference to the efficient and convenient working of other stations.
+(3) As far as is reasonably practicable, an amateur station must not be operated unless it is erected, fixed, placed and used in a way that avoids interference to the efficient and convenient working of other stations.

 (4) An amateur station must not be operated if its emissions include spurious emissions not attenuated below the power of the wanted emission supplied to the antenna transmission line:

-(a) on frequencies not greater than 30 MHz — by 43 + 10 log(PEP)dB or 50 dB, whichever is less; and
+(a) on frequencies less than 30 MHz — by the lesser of:

+(i) 43 + 10 log(PEP)dB; or

+(ii) 50 dB; and

-(b) on frequencies above 30 MHz — by 43 + 10 log(P)dB or 70 dB, whichever is less.
+(b) on frequencies equal to or greater than30 MHz — by the lesser of:

+(i) 43 + 10 log(P)dB; or

+(ii) 70 dB.

-(5) For subsection (4):
+(5) In subsection (4):

+P means mean power in watts supplied to the antenna transmission line.

 PEP means peak envelope power in watts supplied to the antenna transmission line.

-P means mean power in watts supplied to the antenna transmission line.

 11 Use of call signs

-(1) An amateur station must not be operated unless a qualified person operating the station identifies the station by using the call sign, mentioned in paragraph section 6 (2) (e), preceded by the letters VK.
+(1) An amateur station must not be operated unless a qualified person operating the station identifies the station by using the person’s call sign preceded by the letters VK.

 (2) Subject to subsection (4), if an amateur station is being operated to make a single transmission, the qualified person must:

-(a) transmit the call sign of any station being called or communicated with, followed by the amateur station’s call sign, followed by the word ‘portable’, and followed by the location of the amateur station; and
+(a) transmit the call sign of any station being called or communicated with, followed by the person’s call sign, followed by the word ‘portable’, and followed by the location of the person’s amateur station; and

-(b) transmit the information mentioned in paragraph (a)

-(i) by voice (using the English language), by visual image or by an internationally recognised code; and
+(b) transmit the information mentioned in paragraph (a) by voice (using the English language), by visual image or by an internationally recognised code:

+(i) at the beginning of the transmission;

-(ii) at the beginning and end of the transmission; and
+(ii) at the end of the transmission; and

-(iii) for a transmission that lasts more than 10 minutes — at least once during each period of 10 minutes in the transmission.
+(iii) for a transmission that lasts more than 10 minutes — at least once during each period of 10 minutes, or part thereof, in the transmission.

 (3) Subject to subsection (4), if an amateur station is being operated to make a series of transmissions to a station with which communications have been established, the qualified person must:

-(a) transmit the call sign of any station being called or communicated with, followed by the amateur station’s call sign, followed by the word ‘portable’, and followed by the location of the amateur station; and
+(a) transmit the call sign of any station being called or communicated with, followed by the person’s call sign, followed by the word ‘portable’, and followed by the location of the person; and

-(b) transmit the information mentioned in paragraph (a):

-(i) by voice (using the English language), by visual image or by an internationally recognised code; and
+(b) transmit the information mentioned in paragraph (a) by voice (using the English language), by visual image or by an internationally recognised code:

+(i) at the beginning of the series of transmissions;

-(ii) at the beginning and end of the series; and
+(ii) at the end of the series of transmissions; and

-(iii) for a series that lasts more than 10 minutes — at least once during each period of 10 minutes in the series.
+(iii) for a series that lasts more than 10 minutes — at least once during each period of 10 minutes, or part thereof, in the series.

+(4) If:

-(4) If a network of amateur stations is participating in emergency services operations or related training exercises:
+(a) there are two or more qualified persons participating in emergency services operations or training exercises for emergency services; and

+(b) two or more of those persons are operating stations (the group of stations) for the purposes of those operations or exercises;

+for transmissions relating to those operations or exercises:

-(a) a qualified person operating an amateur station in the network must ensure that arrangements are in place for at least one person operating a station in that network to transmit the call signs of the stations participating in the network; and
+(c) a qualified person operating an amateur station in the group of stations must ensure that arrangements are in place for at least one person operating a station in that group of stations to transmit the call signs of each person operating a station in the group; and